itimvlandau/imv-landau.de/client/README.md

 ## The idea behind the example

 This example uses [Vite.js](https://github.com/vitejs/vite).
-It includes `@mui/material` with `@mui/icons-material` and their peer dependencies, including [Emotion](https://emotion.sh/docs/introduction), the default style engine in Material UI v5.
+It includes `@mui/material` and its peer dependencies, including [Emotion](https://emotion.sh/docs/introduction), the default style engine in Material UI v5.

 ## What's next?

 <!-- #default-branch-switch -->

 You now have a working example project.
-You can head back to the documentation, continuing browsing it from the [templates](https://mui.com/material-ui/getting-started/templates/) section.
+You can head back to the documentation and continue by browsing the [templates](https://mui.com/material-ui/getting-started/templates/) section.